sttilstra/py_sharepoint_app/README.md

 # py_sharepoint_app

-This sharepoint application started when I had an idea to write a program to remove all the rows from a Sharepoint list.
-It was inspired by sharepoint only allowing you to select 100 rows at a time and me being unable to find an elusive SharePoint management option which may or may not have been decomissioned that allows you to do the same thing.
+This  application was inspired by sharepoint only allowing you to delete 100 rows at a time and me being unable to find an elusive SharePoint management option which may or may not have been decomissioned that allows you to do the same thing.
+I wanted to be able to delete bulk quantites of rows all at once.
 I accomplished the initial goal of writing the program and I was relatively content to just run from my interpreter.
 However, ideas for added functionality and a front end interface came to mind so I started to work on those as well.

 This application uses tkinter for a front end interface.